IONOS-WordPress/cm4all-wp-impex/docs/gh-pages/src/migrating-content.md

 <img src="./images/greysen-johnson-unsplash.jpg" />
 ```

-After importing generated pages will referencing exactly the same IMG `src` attribute, but the url of the imported image attachment will be different.
+After importing generated pages will reference exactly the same IMG `src` attribute, but the url of the imported image attachment will be different.

-For this case you can configure replacing the original with the url of the imported image using slice `meta` property `impex:post-references`.
-This property tells Impex that the given references should be replaced with the url of the imported attachment file.
+In this case you can configure replacing the original with the url of the imported image using slice `meta` property `impex:post-references`.
+This property tells ImpEx that the given references should be replaced with the url of the imported attachment file.

 ```json
 {